HDR/RaspberryPi/README.md

 Put jagexappletviewer.png in ./jagex/runescape/images

-you can now run RS3 or OSRS with command line, using the following line
+you can now run RS3 or OSRS with command line, using the following commands

 OldSchool:
 ```